matthewearl/photo-a-day-aligner/README.md

   script.
 The output will have approximately `(100 / N)` % of the input images (`N` is `10` by default).
 Output frames are selected to avoid temporal discontinuities in the face area.
-* `make_vid.sh`: A shell script which calls `mplayer` to encode the file list produced by the above into a .h264 MP4 file.
+* `make_vid.sh`: A shell script which calls `mencoder` to encode the file list produced by the above into a .h264 MP4 file.

-The Python scripts are currently configured by changing the capital letter variables defind at the top of each file.
+The Python scripts are currently configured by changing the capital letter variables defined at the top of each file.
 (This may change in the future).
 Similarly, video compression parameters are changed by editing `make_vid.sh`.

 ## Requirements

 `align.py` requires `numpy`, `dlib`, `scipy`, and `cv2`.

 `framedrop.py` requires `cv2` and `numpy`.

-`make_vid.sh` requires `mplayer` and suitable codecs to be installed.
+`make_vid.sh` requires `mencoder` and suitable codecs to be installed.